Posted on Thursday, January 8th, 2004

 In other television news... while watching tonight's excellent Wonderfalls, I saw this really cool commercial for AXE body spray.
 It's kind of a nifty chain-reaction type thing...

 Not only is the ad itself terrific, but now I can't get the song out of my head...
 "You give me love... love... love... love..."

 Posted on Saturday, March 27th, 2004

 I'm liking the idea of TV shows being released on DVD (and there is even a cool site devoted to the subject).
 As more and more programs are released, I get more and more excited at the prospect of being able to watch long-forgotten and long-cancelled shows that I enjoyed at one time, but have no way of watching now.
 Nothing would make me happier than finally having Cupid and Oh Grow Up! released on DVD so that I could see them any time I want... very few shows currently on the air even come close to their quality.

 I spend most of my time fast forwarding through commercials on television because they are stupid, unimaginative, and just plain boring.
 But now American Express has figured out how to make a commercial that people are going to want to watch.
 Even more impressive - though the commercial is five minutes long, I've taken the time to watch it three times!
 I'm half-way tempted to sign up for an AmEx card, just to support this stroke of brilliance and encourage other companies to make more interesting ads.

 What would it be like to have Superman as your best friend and just hang out?
 If you are Jerry Seinfeld, it would be something like this...

 Even better news...
-AmEx is making more of these cool "webvertisements."
-But you can go see the first episode (along with some other goodies) by visiting the American Express Seinfeld Site.
+AmEx is making more of these cool "webvertisements," and it will be interesting to see who pops up next.
 When can we see Wonder Woman meeting David Letterman?

 Posted on Sunday, April 4th, 2004